alexpusher/Todo/README.md

 All logical structure in app/

 If need compile project:

- npm install
+- npm install

- webpack -w
+- webpack -w

-ps
+ps:
-  May will be install global webpack npm install webpack -g
+  May will be install global webpack

+  npm install webpack -g